Juniorklb/Create-a-Load-Balancer-for-a-single-EC2-instance/README.md

 - Go to Target Group → Health Checks

 - Make sure the path is set to /, not something like /health unless you configured it

+## 📌 Conclusion

+- This setup demonstrates how to expose a web application using an AWS ALB even with a single backend instance.
+It's a solid base for future enhancements like:

+- HTTPS with AWS Certificate Manager

+- Auto Scaling groups

+- CloudWatch monitoring and logging